mihirchronicles/mihirchronicles.github.io/content/bookshelf/thinking-in-systems.md

 - Many of the interconnections in systems operate through the flow of information.
 Information holds systems together and plays a great role in determining how they operate.
 - Stocks usually change slowly.
 They can act as delays, lags, buffers, ballast, and sources of momentum in a system.
 - A feedback loop is a closed chain of causal connections from a stock, through a set of decisions or rules or physical laws or actions that are dependent on the level of the stock, and back again through a flow to change the stock.
+    - There are different kinds of feedback.
+If a flow stabilizes the difference between the actual and desired levels of stock then it’s known as balancing feedback.
+There is another kind of feedback loop which is known as reinforcing feedback, which generates more or less of what already exists.
     - In physical, exponentially growing systems, there must be at least one reinforcing loop driving the growth and at least one balancing loop constraining the growth, because no physical system can grow forever in a finite environment.
     - The balancing feedback loop that should keep the system state at an acceptable level is overwhelmed by a reinforcing feedback loop heading downhill.
 The lower the perceived system state, the lower the desired state.
 The lower the desired state, the less discrepancy, and the less corrective action is taken.
 The less corrective action, the lower the system state.
 If this loop is allowed to run unchecked, it can lead to a continuous degradation in the system’s performance.
     - The more output that is produced, the more can be invested to make new capital.
 This is a reinforcing loop, like the birth loop for a population.
 The investment fraction is equivalent to the fertility.
 The greater the fraction of its output a society invests, the faster its capital stock will grow.
     - Every balancing feedback loop has its breakdown point, where other loops pull the stock away from its goal more strongly than it can pull back.
+- All systems share common features, but some of them can produce extremely unnatural and even problematic behavior.
+This can happen when the individual subsystems each have a different goal, and it’s called policy resistance.
+If one actor within a system or any of its subsystems gets the upper hand and uses it to shift the system’s direction, all the others will have to work twice as hard to pull it back in line.
+The result is a system that looks stuck, reproducing the same problems over and over again.
+For instance, drug traffickers and addicts both want drug supplies to be high, but police want the opposite.
 - The central question of economic development is how to keep the reinforcing loop of capital accumulation from growing more slowly than the reinforcing loop of population growth—so that people are getting richer instead of poorer.
 - A diverse system with multiple pathways and redundancies is more stable and less vulnerable to external shock than a uniform system with little diversity.
 - Most of what goes wrong in systems goes wrong because of biased, late, or missing information.